The Kiosk

 Musings

+Somewhere between one bite and the next, I started thinking about how something like this actually works.
 Because I felt, sitting there, that I was looking at something whose workings I couldn't quite see.

-The kiosk had a grand opening when I searched online and combed through photos.
-Something struck me - the people pictured manning the counter weren't there anymore.
+Combing through the photos, something struck me, the people pictured manning the counter weren't there anymore.
 Probably.
 I'm not sure if they follow a shift policy.

 Reels on Instagram had covered this kiosk, probably as part of promotions.
 Who knows the backstory of the person making the avil milk, the person serving it, or the story behind the faces featured in the reel?